johnseibert19/johnseibert19.github.io/_pages/about.md

 subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: # leave blank to include all the news in the `_news` folder

 latest_posts:
   enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: # leave blank to include all the blog posts
 ---

-I am a senior at Commonwealth University - Bloomsburg in the Eileen G. Jones Honors College, pursuing a double major in Mathematics and Computer Science with a concentration in Data Science.
-I am currently applying to PhD programs for the Fall 2026 academic year.

-My academic focus lies at the intersection of pure mathematics and computational application.
-Currently, I am completing my honors thesis under the advisement of Dr. John Polhill, researching Partial Difference Sets (PDS) and their implications in combinatorial design theory.

-Beyond pure mathematics, I have extensive experience in applied research and software engineering.
-My background includes:
-* **NSF REU at UC Riverside (2025):** Investigating transcriptomics in Alzheimer's disease using machine learning models.
-* **Geisinger Health System:** Contributing to genomic research on sex chromosome aneuploidies, which resulted in a co-authored publication in *Nature Communications*.
-* **Systems & Application Development:** Building a custom shell in C and developing "QuizGPT," an Android application integrating the Gemini AI model and Firebase for semantic grading.
+Write your biography here.
+Tell the world about yourself.
+Link to your favorite [subreddit](http://reddit.com).
+You can put a picture in, too.
+The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

+Put your address / P.O. box / other info right below your picture.
+You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
+Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

+Link to your social media connections, too.
+This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.